top of page

 Practice Mindful Self-Compassion

 Self-compassion involves treating yourself with the same kindness you would offer a friend.
-This can include acknowledging your struggles without judgment and embracing your imperfections.
-Neff (2011) explains that self-compassion promotes emotional resilience and reduces stress, making it a powerful tool for anyone in a caregiving role.
+This can include acknowledging your struggles without judgment and embracing your imperfections with self-compassion.
+Practicing self-compassion fosters emotional resilience and reduces stress, making it a powerful tool for caregivers.

 Prioritize Physical Health

 Self-care isn’t selfish—it’s vital to sustaining a long and fulfilling career.
-As McMahon and Pearson (2019) emphasize, the better care we take of ourselves, the more effectively we can serve others.
+The better care we take of ourselves, the more effectively we can serve others.
 So, schedule those breaks, pick up that hobby, embrace boundaries, and be kind to yourself.
-You will thank your clients, your loved ones, and most importantly, you.
+Your clients, your loved ones, and most importantly, you, will thank you.

 bottom of page